-- a) Two dose confirmation studies conducted with a minimum of 6 adequately infected animals in the non-medicated control group in each study.
+- a) Two dose confirmation studies conducted with a minimum of six adequately infected nonmedicated animals (control group) in each study.
 The infection of the animals in the study will be deemed adequate based on historical, parasitological and/or statistical criteria. - b) The differences in parasite counts between treated and control animals should be statistically significant (p≤0.05). - c) Percent efficacy should be 90% or higher and calculated and interpreted using the procedures described in Section 4.2 of VICH GL7.

-4.2 Number of Animals (Dose Determination, Dose Confirmation and Persistency Trials)
+4.2 Number of Animals (Dose Determination, Dose Confirmation and Persistency trials)

 The minimum number of animals required per experimental group is a critical point.
-Although the number of animals will depend on the possibility to process the data statistically according to the adequate statistical analysis, it has been recommended, to achieve harmonization, that the inclusion of at least 6 animals in each experimental group is a minimum.
+Although the number of animals will depend on the possibility to process the data statistically according to adequate statistical analysis, it has been recommended, to achieve harmonization, that the inclusion of at least 6 animals in each experimental group is a minimum.